 - 1. To receive and adopt the Directors' Report and the Audited Financial Statements for the year ended 30 June 2022 together with the Auditor's Report thereon; - 2.
-To appoint Statutory Auditors for the year 2022-2023 and fix their remuneration; - To approve Dividend for the year 2021-22 as recommended by the Board of Directors; - 4.
-To transact any other businesses with the permission of the chair.
+To declare the Dividend for the year ended 30 June 2022; - 3.
+To appoint Statutory Auditors for the financial year 2022-2023 and fix their remuneration;